jsecchiero/gkpass/README.md

 # gpass
-Set and get password from gnome kearying
+Set and get password from gnome keyring

+Require:
+- python-keyring